Who We Are

 Gallaudet University Institutional Integrity Policy

 In pursuing its mission, and in the engagement of University employees in sponsored programs, the University attempts to promote and conform to the highest standards of ethical research and scholarly conduct.
 The Gallaudet University Institutional Integrity Policy appears below.
 It is also available here as a downloadable PDF document.
-The provost serves as the university’s Research Integrity Officer.
+The Chief Research Officer serves as the university’s Research Integrity Officer.

-For more information about the importance of research integrity, please visit the web site of the Office of Research Integrity (ORI), U.S. Department of Health and Human Services: http://ori.hhs.gov.
+For more information about the importance of research integrity, please visit the website of the Office of Research Integrity (ORI), located within the U.S. Department of Health and Human Services (HHS).

-Research misconduct includes-without limitation-fabrication, falsification or plagiarism in proposing, performing or reviewing research or in reporting research results.
-All employees or individuals associated with Gallaudet University should report observed, suspected or apparent misconduct in research to the provost.
+Research misconduct includes — without limitation — fabrication, falsification or plagiarism in proposing, performing or reviewing research or in reporting research results.
+All employees or individuals associated with Gallaudet University should report observed, suspected or apparent misconduct in research to the Chief Research Officer.